Your free business.com+ membership unlocks exclusive tech deals and advisor support

 1. Collect all the relevant information.

-2. Outline the specific steps necessary to implement and execute the identified business processes.
+2. Outline the specific steps needed to implement your plan.

 3. Define the metrics you will use to assess progress.